Professor & Department Chair

 Japanese Philosophy, Comparative Philosophy, American Philosophy, Metaphysics, Phenomenology, Aesthetics

 Steve Odin joined the department in 1982 after completing his PhD degree in philosophy from State University of New York at Stony Brook.
 He has taught as a visiting professor at Boston University (1989), Tohoko University (1994-95) and the University of Tokyo (2003-04).
-His research and teaching areas include Japanese philosophy, East-West comparative philosophy, American philosophy, Whitehead’s process metaphysics, phenomenology, environmental ethics, and aesthetics.
-Among his publications are Process Metaphysics and Hua-Yen Buddhism (1982), The Social Self in Zen and American Pragmatism (1994), and Artistic Detachment in Japan and the West: Psychic Distance in Comparative Aesthetics (2001).
-Among his awards are one-year grants for teaching and research in Japan, including two Fulbright Awards (1994-95 and 2003-04), Japan Foundation Award (2001-92) and National Endowment for the Humanities (1987-88).
-Also, he has received the Presidential Award for Excellence in Teaching at the University of Hawaii (1986).
+His research and teaching areas include Japanese philosophy, East-West comparative philosophy, American philosophy, Whitehead’s process metaphysics, phenomenology, existentialism, environmental ethics, and aesthetics.
+Among his publications are Process Metaphysics and Hua-Yen Buddhism (1982), The Social Self in Zen and American Pragmatism (1994), Artistic Detachment in Japan and the West: Psychic Distance in Comparative Aesthetics (2001), and Tragic Beauty in Whitehead and Japanese Aesthetics (2016).
+Among his awards are one-year grants for teaching and research in Japan, including two Fulbright Awards (1994-95 and 2003-04), Japan Foundation Award (2001-02) and National Endowment for the Humanities (1987-88), as well as the Presidential Award for Excellence in Teaching at the University of Hawaii (1986), the Association of Asian Studies /Northeast Council for Asian Studies Award (1998), the Templeton Foundation Award (2000) and the Niwano Peace Foundation Award (2001).
 He is a member of the UH Center for Japanese Studies.

 Ph.D., Boston College

 Continental Philosophy, Aesthetics, Historical Ontology, Social and Political Philosophy